jscherff/cmdbd/README.md

 The JSON configuration file, [`config.json`](https://github.com/jscherff/cmdbd/blob/master/config.json), is mostly self-explanatory.
 The default settings are sane and you should not have to change them in most use cases.

 #### Server Settings
-Parameters that affect the behavior of the HTTP server.
+Parameters that affect the behavior of the HTTP server:
 ```json
 "Server": {
     "Addr": ":8080",